KanikaGera/Continous-Control-Agent/README.md

 ### Project Details

-For this project, we will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+For this project,the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment is used.

 ![Trained Agent][image1]